 The purpose of this article is to show that some of these products do in fact have the ability to improve your workouts in a comparatively short time period, how to take them and to discuss their comprising ingredients which may help you achieve your fitness goals.

-Before we get into the nitty-gritty, let’s actually establish what the aim of a pre-workout and when they are consumed, for those unfamiliar with the concept.
-The intent of a good pre-workout supplement is to be an aid for the trainer in assisting their workout (and also the all-important post workout recovery) and is usually taken 0-60 mins prior to the commencement of the workout.
-The time period quoted above is by no means an “industry standard” definition, more so an arbitrary time period to distinguish the specialised pre workout supplement regime that many trainers follow, apart from their usual dietary intake.
+Before we get into the nitty-gritty, let’s actually establish the aim of a pre-workout and when they are consumed, for those unfamiliar with the concept.
+A good pre-workout supplement intends to be an aid for the trainer in assisting their workout (and also the all-important post-workout recovery) and is usually taken 0-60 mins before the commencement of the workout.
+The time period quoted above is by no means an “industry standard” definition, more so an arbitrary time period to distinguish the specialised pre-workout supplement regime that many trainers follow, apart from their usual dietary intake.

-First we will explore the perhaps less contentious, “non-stimulant” ingredients.
-If the reader has no interest in these, feel free to scroll to the Popular stimulant ingredients in pre workouts section below.
+First, we will explore the perhaps less contentious, “non-stimulant” ingredients.
+If the reader has no interest in these, feel free to scroll to the Popular stimulant ingredients in the pre-workouts section below.